kubernetes/cloud-provider-vsphere/docs/vcpctl.md

 - `cert` : Certification for solution user.
 If you want to provide a certification, pass the file path of the certifcation to cert, like `--cert /path/to/cert.crt`.
 If no certification is provided, `vcpctl` will create a new one and store in default directory.
 (TODO)
 - `role` : `vcpctl` can create roles during the provision.
 Role can be either `RegularUser` or `Administrator`.

-Note: vSphere SSO is requried to be enabled by default.
+Note: vSphere SSO is required to be enabled by default.
 So SAML tolen has to be provided as `SSO_LOGIN_TOKEN`.

 ### Workflow